-- you won’t own the house long enough to recoup the cost
+- you won’t own the house long enough to recoup the cost of installation.

-Wood Pellets—The Other Green Choice
+Wood Pellets, The Other Green Choice

 A pellet stove (and its larger cousin, the pellet furnace) burns wood pellets made from compressed sawdust, branch tips, wood chips and other byproducts of the lumber industry.
 It gets a green nod because it uses something that would normally go to waste.
-Moreover, emissions are minimal and a pellet stove doesn’t require a chimney—it can be vented outside with a mere exhaust pipe.
+Moreover, emissions are minimal, and a pellet stove doesn’t require a chimney—it can be vented outside with a mere exhaust pipe.
 It’s a pretty convenient choice, too, because unlike a conventional wood fire, which has to be tended all day long, a pellet stove has a hopper in which you dump a bag of pellets, enough to burn for a few days.
 Regulated by an auger, the pellets drop, one by one, through to a firebox; the fire is maintained by a fan within the unit.

 Best of all, the pellets are dirt cheap.
 However, the stove itself isn’t.
 Because of their working parts and inside gizmos, pellet stoves are more expensive than even a fancy enamel-painted woodstove.
 In deciding between pellets and firewood, the general rule is: If you have to pay for your wood, then it is usually cheaper to heat with a pellet stove than with a conventional log-burning appliance.
 If your wood is free and you’re willing to do the chopping, a wood stove often works out to be the better buy.